-The 2011 annual meeting of shareholders of Preformed Line Products Company will be held at the offices of the Company, 660 Beta Drive, Mayfield Village, Ohio, on Monday, April 30, 2012, at 9:00 a.m., local time, for the following purposes:
+The 2014 annual meeting of shareholders of Preformed Line Products Company will be held at the offices of the Company, 660 Beta Drive, Mayfield Village, Ohio, on Tuesday, May 6, 2014, at 9:30 a.m., local time, for the following purposes:

-- 1. To elect four directors, each for a term expiring in 2014; - 2.
-To ratify the appointment of Ernst & Young LLP; - 3.
+- 1. To elect four directors, each for a term expiring in 2016; - 2.
+To hold an advisory vote on the compensation of the Company's Named Executive Officers: - 3.
+To ratify the appointment of Ernst & Young LLP; - 4.
 To receive reports at the meeting.
-No action constituting approval or disapproval of the matters referred to in the reports is contemplated; and - 4.
-Any other matters that properly come before the meeting.
+No action constituting approval or disapproval of the matters referred to in the reports is contemplated; and - 5.
+To consider any other matters that properly come before the meeting.

-Only shareholders of record at the close of business on March 7, 2012, are entitled to notice of and to vote at the meeting or any adjournment thereof.
+Only shareholders of record at the close of business on March 7, 2014, are entitled to notice of and to vote at the meeting or any adjournment thereof.
 Shareholders are urged to complete, date and sign the enclosed proxy and return it in the enclosed envelope.
 The principal address of Preformed Line Products Company is 660 Beta Drive, Mayfield Village, Ohio 44143.